Merger of Kanyakumari with Madras State: Background

-In Census of 1901, the present day Kanyakumari had 59% of its population speaking Malayalam and 40% speaking Tamil language.
-The Malayalam language was mostly spoken by upper castes such as Nair and Tamil by lower castes like Nadars.
-The princely state of Travancore had multiple instances of Caste discriminations and this sowed seeds for linguistic contest over this region in earlier half of 20th century.
-The Proselytism by Anglican Churches among lower castes helped the language movement gather more momentum.
-By 1951, the demography of region started showing major changes the population speaking Tamil grew close to 48% and Malayalam dipped to 51%.
-The migration of Tamils from areas east of Aralvaimozhi pass to fertile Nanjinad plains of Kanyakumari district and migration of Malayalis to urban centers of Travancore–Cochin such as Thiruvananthapuram and Kochi aided this and concerted attempts by linguistic and caste groups under aegis of TTNC to achieve linguistic majority contributed to the demographic inversion.
-The Christian population of region also witnessed a steep spike from 30% to 40% in this period.

 Thus there was a significant Tamil population in the Thovalai, Agastheeswaram, Sengottai, Eraniel, Vilavancode, Kalkulam, Devikulam, Peerumedu, Neyyattinkara, Thiruvananthapuram South and Thiruvananthapuram North taluks of erstwhile Travancore State.
-A lot of atrocities were committed by the upper caste Malayalis on the Tamils which caused untold sufferings and unliveable conditions which caused the Tamils to struggle to merge with the Tamil majority Madras state.
 In the Tamil regions, Malayalam was the official language and there were only a few Tamil-medium schools.
-So the Tamils met many hardships.
-Travancore State Government continued rejecting the requests of Tamils.
+The Travancore State Government continued rejecting the requests of Tamils.

 During that period the Travancore State Congress favoured the idea of uniting all the Malayalam speaking regions and the formation of a "Unified Kerala".
 In protest against this idea, many Tamil leaders vacated the party.
 Tamils gathered together at Nagercoil on 16 December 1945 under the leadership of Sam Nathaniel and formed the new political party All Travancore Tamilian Congress.
 That party was continuously compelling for the merger of Tamil regions in Travancore with Tamil Nadu.